 Pass: This is the outcome for most students.
 It can represent a range from absolutely stellar performance to a good, generally solid one.
 It is appropriate to give a pass when the performance is good, but not perfect, and perhaps was not all that the examiners think the student might be capable of doing.
 All four performance areas identified are considered in the discussion, and a very strong performance in one area may serve to offset a weaker performance in another area.

 Conditional Pass: This is the outcome for students who do well, but perhaps exhibit a significant weakness in a specific, single area.
 For example, an excellent presentation, oral defense and impressive fund of general knowledge in the setting of a written proposal that is significantly below average could lead to the recommendation of a Conditional Pass.
-In the event of a "conditional pass" recommendation, the committee must communicate to the Program Chair what is required to address the deficiency (such as rewrite the proposal, do an independent study, etc.) If the student is expected to consult with the committee members individually, this should be stated, and a time frame for completing the remediation should be established, typically less than one month.
+In the event of a "conditional pass" recommendation, the committee must communicate to the Program Chair what is required to address the deficiency (such as rewrite the proposal, prepare a mini review, etc.) If the student is expected to consult with the committee members individually, this should be stated, and a time frame for completing the remediation should be established, typically less than one month.
 It is important for the committee chair to put this in writing so that there is no ambiguity about what is being asked of the student.
 At the end of all the exams the program chair will evaluate and compare all conditional passes to make sure the decisions are fair and to assure that the proposed remedial actions are equitable from student to student.
 When the program chair, or designate, communicates the outcome of the exams, he/she will discuss with the student the required remediation of the conditional pass.